epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

 1. A user wishes to upload some supplementary data to SRCP
 2. The user connects to their “upload” triage folder using SFTP and uploads the file
-3. They notify a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file name, location (their “upload” triage folder) and a statement that permission has been granted for the data to be used in this research (data) or that the code is from a reputable source (code)
+3. They notify a Data Manager (srcpdata@mrc-epid.cam.ac.uk) of the file name, location (their “upload” triage folder) and a statement that permission has been granted for the data to be used in this research (data) or that the code is from a reputable source (code)
 4. The Data Manager inspects the file and confirms that it contains appropriate data/code
 5. The Data Manager copies the file from the user’s “upload” triage folder to the user’s project folder and notifies the user
 6. The user uses the file that is now available in their project folder